ehwan/RustyLR/README.md

  - `fxhash` : In parser table, replace `std::collections::HashMap` with `FxHashMap` from [`rustc-hash`](https://github.com/rust-lang/rustc-hash).
  - `tree` : Enable automatic syntax tree construction.
     This feature should be used on debug purpose only, since it will consume much more memory and time.
+ - `error` : Enable detailed parsing error messages, for `Display` and `Debug` trait.
+    This feature should be used on debug purpose only, since it will consume much more memory and time.

 ## Features
  - GLR, LR(1) and LALR(1) parser generator
  - Provides procedural macros and buildscript tools
- - readable error messages, for resolving conflicts in the grammar
+ - readable error messages, both for parsing and building grammar
  - pretty-printed syntax tree
  - compile-time DFA construction
  - customizable reduce action